WAP (song): Synopsis

 Cardi B and Megan in the mansion rooms covered in animal print and Willy Wonka-esque design, respectively.

 The video shows Cardi B and Megan walking through a colorful mansion.
-Cardi B and Megan open the video in the mansion hallway, wearing custom dresses, opera gloves, and matching updos.
+They open the video in a mansion hallway, wearing custom dresses, opera gloves, and matching updos.
 During Cardi B's first verse they also appear in a snake-filled room.
 For this transition, the door knocker comes alive as a snake and eats the camera.
 The next scene shows both rappers in a green and purple room wearing matching bodysuits, composed of a corset bodice, mesh tights and sleeves, with Megan performing her first verse.

 During a break in the music, Kylie Jenner strides down the hallway in a leopard-print bodysuit and cape.
 She opens the door to a leopard-themed room where Cardi B performs her second verse surrounded by leopards, wearing a matching bodysuit and pasties.
 Megan appears in a white tiger-themed bathroom with white tigers around her.
 The two rappers reunite in a shallow pool for a choreographed scene.
 The video ends with cameos from Normani, Rosalía, Latto, Rubi Rose, and Sukihana.